2015 Ebook of the year nominee

 “Michelle and Mike have eloquently covered the most critical aspects of living/performing at your highest level.
 They aren’t afraid to speak the truth behind what will ultimately drive your results.”– Charles Mayfield, SFG, FMS, USAW L1, CF L1, Co-Author of Paleo Comfort Foods book series

-“Part of the power of The Fitness Revival is in its profound simplicity.
+“Part of the power of Balance Stress is in its profound simplicity.
 Ritter and Richards of The Result Cult explain the nuances of stress, the importance of movement, and the concepts of a qualitative diet, all the while providing practical steps to apply the program to a normal life.
 Although the authors go into great detail with the physiological and psychological aspects of health and wellness, the foundation of their teaching is that which is innate to our species.
-The Result Cult wants to reconnect humans with the sensation of their natural bodies in a state of health, and it is this empowering message that makes The Fitness Revival so uniquely effective.”
+The Result Cult wants to reconnect humans with the sensation of their natural bodies in a state of health, and it is this empowering message that makes Balance Stress so uniquely effective.”

 – Erin Van Genderen, Chief Product Reviewer for Paleo Magazine